typerefinery-ai/typerefinery-websight/docs/flow/flow-service.md

 ## Processing State Machine

 Flow resources maintain a processing state machine to track the lifecycle of flow creation and updates.
-The state is persisted on the resource itself using the `flowapi_processing_state` property, allowing coordination between the change listener and job consumer.
+The state is persisted on the `/var/typerefinery/flow/` resource (not the component resource) using the `flowapi_processing_state` property, allowing coordination between the change listener and job consumer without triggering listener loops.

 ### State Values